JackAdams/meteor-accounts-ldap/README.md

   // Do things to user document like Roles.removeUsersFromRoles(userDocument, 'admin') });
 ```
-The purpose of this hook is to let the app modify a user document if it finds conditions have changed on the LDAP server (e.g. the user is no longer an admin or has left the organization) and it needs to mirror this in its own db document(s). `this` in the function is the sign in request (an object) sent from the client (which contains the plain text password, as does the `userData` parameter). `userDoc`, `userData`, and `ldapEntry` are all objects.
+The purpose of this hook is to let the app modify a user document if it finds conditions have changed on the directory server (e.g. the user is no longer an admin or has left the organization) and it needs to mirror this in its own db document(s). `this` in the function is the sign in request (an object) sent from the client (which contains the plain text password, as does the `userData` parameter). `userDoc`, `userData`, and `ldapEntry` are all js objects.

 Overwrite this function **on the server** to modify the condition used to find an existing user: